shevisj/omi/docs/_developer/Contribution.md

 * create a Pull Request and specifiy which issue is it related to

 ## Docs Contribution
 Docs contributions are as important as code contributions!
-Our docs are located at [github docs folder](https://github.com/BasedHardware/Omi/tree/main/docs) and synced real-time with docs.basedhardware.com
+Our docs are located at [github docs folder](https://github.com/BasedHardware/Omi/tree/main/docs) and synced real-time with docs.omi.me

 You can modify the docs directly from Github interface by Createing a fork => [clicking this icon](https://share.cleanshot.com/dkBSffGr) => click "preview" => create pull request